facebook/react-native-website/website/versioned_docs/version-0.5/animations.md

 Each property can be run through an interpolation first.
 An interpolation maps input ranges to output ranges, typically using a linear interpolation but also supports easing functions.
 By default, it will extrapolate the curve beyond the ranges given, but you can also have it clamp the output value.

-A mapping to convert a 0-1 range to a 0-100 range would be:
+A basic mapping to convert a 0-1 range to a 0-100 range would be:

 ```jsx
 value.interpolate({